samuelwilliams413/samuelwilliams413.github.io/chukchuk/dm_fantasy.md

 - Pan Rainforest
 	- Hammersong Salt Mine - operating
-	- **Craghaven**
+	- **Craghaven** *, stomping on your soul*
 		- Salt mining and political stronghold
 		- Mountains and Rainforest
 			- Seat of hammersong power
+		- *Feel, smell*: Cool, echo-y, hard.
+There is always the distant clang and clatter of minework.
+		- *Architecture*: Grand chambers carved in stone.
+Thousands of small candles provide light.
+Everything is built to inspire awe and display power.
+		- *People*: Mixture of wealthy dwarves and officers supervising and lounging in the noble quarters.
+Humans (slaves, servants, peasant) work the mines.
+		- *Vibe*: Austere, oppressive, constrasted by opulence and wealth
+		- **Sam notes**: Order is mantained through a highly coordinated and organised guardforce (ordinators).
+Additionally porticullius can be used to separate and isolate any portion of the mine/city eliminating the capacity for organised resistance. **Rallyhammer**
 - Fem Forest
 	- Being felled by Clark & Fisher, oppposed by Emerald Bazaar
 - Scrubland
 	- Clark & Fisher Farms
-	- *Bloodnexus* a grand ziggurat, covered in millions of small carvings, upon which two large stone bowls sit.
-The leaders gather and cast votes by letting their own blood.
-The blood is consumed by the ziggurat and the ammendment is wriiten in stone.
-A quorum of 37 is required for a valid vote (to mitigate a single member contributing too much).
-	- **Gardenfel**
+	- **Gardenfel** *breadbasket of Sabulo*
 		- Agricultural and economic center (textile, livestock, leather)
 		- Scrublands bordering on forest
-	- **Vertun**
+	- **Vertun**, *the nicest backwater you've never heard of*
 		- Agricultural (grain) and timber
 		- Scrublands
 - Savanna
 	- Gold Vipers establishing dominion
 	- *Rock Hewn Churches*: carved from a single piece stone, either decending underground or receeding into a cliff.
-	- **Aeris**
+	- **Aeris** *the shithole*
 		- Iron mining and copper mine
-		- Savanna
+		- *Feel, smell*: Smoggy, dirty, dangerous.
+Smells like chemicals and smoke.
+Everything has soot on it.
+		- *Architecture*: Aeris was constructed with no regard for the geography or beauty.
+Drainage is poor.
+The water is foul.
+Bugs and pests infest the town.
+The buildings vary between warehouses and shacks.
+		- *People*: Sabulo once lived here but have been driven from the land.
+Gold vipers now wander the street.
+Crime flourishes.
+The people stay and keep coming because profits are high.
+		- *Vibe*: Dangerous, dirty, and cruel.
+The people are desperate and violent.
+Trust is non-existent
+		- **Sam notes**: All your worst sterotypes of an african city.
 - Ossum Mountain
 	- Black Gold Mine - operating
 - Cronos Desert
 	- Two pyramids, one floating upside down, tip to tip.
 Stone slowly falls from the top to the bottom like a colossal hourglass
 	- Cronos Gold Mine - under construction
 	- *Aswan Statues*: easter island heads in the desert.
 The also sometimes have dungeons in them or talk to people.
 No one knows who made them.
 Probably dwarves.
-	- **Foxhole**
+	- **Foxhole** *an escape from the heat*
-		- Oasis and tradestop
-		- Desert oasis
+		- Desert oasis and tradestop
+		- *Feel, smell*: Dry, hot, with the occatsional cool breeze.
+Smell's like camel
+		- *Architecture*: Yurts, tents, a single large mudbrick khasbah
+		- *People*: Prospectors, miners, and sabulo.
+		- *Vibe*: Dead and dry.
+Everyone is passing through and trying to avoid the heat.
+At night the men drink.
+		- *Social Structure*: The gold vipers maintain 'order' through draconian punishment and little oversight
+		- **Sam notes**: The gold vipers have established a barracks in the kasbah and charge a toll.
+While they protect the area from external threats they are a menace and regularily get into fights.
+Local businesses are unhappy but helpless.

 - Elysium River
-	- **Elysmouth**
+	- **Elysmouth** *gateway to Sabulo*
 		- Port city and political power center
 		- Savanna, and start of river
+		- *Bloodnexus* a grand ziggurat, covered in millions of small carvings, upon which two large stone bowls sit.
+The leaders gather and cast votes by letting their own blood.
+The blood is consumed by the ziggurat and the ammendment is wriiten in stone.
+A quorum of 37 is required for a valid vote (to mitigate a single member contributing too much).
 - Thoth Bay
 	- Elysium Island
 		- Elysium Ruins
 		- Hammersong Elysium Salt Mine - under construction

+		- *Feel, smell*:
+		- *Architecture*:
+		- *People*:
+		- *Vibe*:
+		- **Sam notes**:

 # Factions